 FTR target allocations are currently netted within each organization in each hour.
 This means that within an hour, positive and negative target allocations within an organization's portfolio are offset prior to the application of the payout ratio to the positive target allocation FTRs.
 The payout ratios are also calculated based on these net FTR positions.
 The current method requires those participants with fewer negative target allocation FTRs to subsidize those with more negative target allocation FTRs.
 The current method treats a positive target allocation FTR differently depending on the portfolio of which it is a part.
 The correct method would treat all FTRs with positive target allocations exactly the same, which would eliminate this form of cross subsidy.
 This should also be extended to include the end of planning period FTR uplift calculation.
 The net of a participant's portfolio should not determine their FTR uplift liability, rather their portion of total positive target allocations should be used to determine a participant's uplift charge.
+The FTR market cannot work efficiently if FTR buyers do not receive payments consistent with the performance of their FTRs.
+Eliminating the portfolio subsidy would be a good first step in that direction.

-If netting within portfolios were eliminated and the payout ratio were calculated correctly, the payout ratio in the 2012 to 2013 planning period would have been 84.6 percent instead of the reported 67.8 percent.
+If netting within portfolios were eliminated and the payout ratio were calculated correctly, the payout ratio in the 2013 to 2014 planning period would have been 87.5 percent instead of the reported 72.8 percent.
 The MMU recommends that netting of positive and negative target allocations within portfolios be eliminated.